Water leak problems

-Remove the top node (bays 11&12) from the enclosure (see Remove a DWC tray from the enclosure), place it on a stable work surface, remove the cover (see Remove the tray cover), and carefully inspect the entire water loop (both rubber and copper tubing) for any signs of moisture.
-Re-install the compute tray into enclosure (see Install a DWC tray in the enclosure).
+Remove the top node (bays 11&12) from the enclosure, place it on a stable work surface, remove the cover, and carefully inspect the entire water loop (both rubber and copper tubing) for any signs of moisture.
+Re-install the tray into enclosure.
+(See

 Repeat steps for the tray in bays 9 and 10.